Risk Return Ratio – Risk Reward Ratio Explained

-But in trading, the risk-reward ratio in trading is slightly different and has a different weight of significance.
+However, in trading, the risk-reward ratio is slightly different and has a different weight of significance.

-Whether you are an experienced trader or a new one, the risk-reward ratio can be a tricky thing to understand.
-You might feel that you are in complete control, and the set ratio will always work for you, but such is seldom the case.
+Whether you are an experienced trader or a new one, the risk-reward ratio can be tricky to understand.
+You might feel in complete control, and the set ratio will always work for you, but such is seldom the case.
 To take the maximum advantage of this ratio, you must pay attention to the details.

 What is the Risk-Reward Ratio?

-The risk-reward ratio or risk-return ratio in trading represents the prospective reward an investor can earn from an investment for every dollar that investor risks on investment.
-The risk-return ratio can be calculated as the expected return and risk of a given trade or trades based on entry position and close position.
-A good risk-reward ratio tends to be less than 1; that is, the return (reward) is greater than the risk.
+The risk-reward ratio or risk-return ratio in trading represents the prospective reward an investor can earn from an investment for every dollar that the investor risks on investment.
+The risk-return ratio can be calculated as the expected return and risk of a given trade or trade based on the entry and close positions.
+A good risk-reward ratio tends to be less than 1; the return (reward) is greater than the risk.

 Risk-reward ratio formula (risk-return ratio formula):